 We select and grow natural dye plants that produce the most lightfast and colourfast dyes and that offer the most versatile range of colours.
 A lightfast dye will retain its colour well after exposure to sunlight and a colourfast dye will retain its colour well after washing.
 Our dyes are carefully dried on site immediately after harvest to preserve quality and maximum strength of colour.

 For up-to-date info on which colours are currently in stock and which are happily growing out in the field, reach out to email@example.com.
-If you’re searching for a specific dye or colour, we’d love to know.
+We will be launching an online shop this fall.
+In the meantime, we would be happy to send you our price list and fulfill any orders individually.
+If you’re searching for a specific dye or colour, we’d love to know!